-The Housing Authority of the Town of Bethel or Owner (BHA) built E 133 in 1976 in cooperation with the Town of Bethel, State of Connecticut Department of Housing (DOH) and Connecticut Housing Finance Authority (CHFA) as their interests may appear.
+The Housing Authority of the Town of Bethel or Owner (BHA) built E 166 in 1986 in cooperation with the Town of Bethel, State of Connecticut Department of Housing (DOH) and Connecticut Housing Finance Authority (CHFA) as their interests may appear.
 The federal housing complex is obligated to follow the applicable state statutes and regulations for each program.
-E 133 consists of 40 units #1 through #41, inclusive of Community Room #25.
-There are 26 studio units and 14 one bedroom units for families and individuals 62 years or older or those with disabilities 18-61 years of age are limited to 5% of the complex or 2 units.
+E 166 consists of 40 units # 42 through # 82 inclusive of Community Room #58.
+There are 36 studio units and 4 one bedroom units for families and individuals 62 years or older or those with disabilities.
+Residents under the age of 62 with disabilities are limited to 5% or 2 units